Calculate your true costs

 The more volatile the marketplace, the better it is to have a long-term marketing strategy.

 Yet no matter how many times marketing experts talk about the value of knowing your cost of production, a surprising number of producers don’t have a firm handle on how to determine what their true costs are.
-Online tables, like those found in S, provide general guidelines.
-And tools such as FCC’s Field Manager PRO allow you to enter fixed and variable costs to estimate projected yield and commodity prices.
+Online tables, like those found in Saskatchewan Agriculture’s Crop Planning Guides, provide general guidelines.
+And tools such as FCC’s AgExpert Field allow you to enter fixed and variable costs to estimate projected yield and commodity prices.

 Revisit calculations regularly